indeedeng/proctor/docs/loader.md

   3. a test-definition must have valid payloads.
 If the application expects a test to have payloads, each bucket in the test-definition must have a payload of the correct type and pass the `payload-validator` expression.
 If an application doesn't expect a test to have payloads, no validation of their values is performed.
   4. a test-definition's allocations must each sum to 1.0
   5. a test-definition must have exactly one allocation with a null or empty rule.
 This allocation must be the last allocation in the `allocations` array.
-4.

 5. Creates a new `Proctor` instance containing the data from the loaded `test matrix`.
 This instance is now considered the last successful test-matrix.

-See the [inspecting the loader][Inspecting] for more details on how to determine if it has recently refreshed successfully.
+See [Inspecting the loader](#inspecting) for more details on how to determine if it has recently refreshed successfully.

 ## Scheduling the loader
 The `AbstractProctorLoader` extends `java.util.TimerTask` and must be scheduled to run periodically.